neuromancer/libmind/README.md

     packer -S python2-oger

 Then you are ready to start playing with libmind.
-Just clone this repository and view/execute the test_*.py files
+Just clone this repository and view/execute test_*.py files.

 ## Using libmind